Textualize/textual/docs/guide/widgets.md

 Note that there is no `render()` method on this widget.
 The Static class is handling the render for us.
 Instead we call `update()` when we want to update the content within the widget.

 The `next_word` method updates the greeting.
-We call this method from the mount handler to get the first word, and from an click handler to cycle through the greetings when we click the widget.
+We call this method from the mount handler to get the first word, and from a click handler to cycle through the greetings when we click the widget.

 ### Default CSS